mitmedialab/prg-raise-playground/extensions/README.md

 #### Usage of `extractLegacySupportFromOldGetInfo`

-We then copy over the object returned by the above `getInfo` method, and pass it to the `extractLegacySupportFromOldGetInfo` function like so:
+(Assuming we are in a new file, `legacy.ts` inside of our extension directory) we then copy over the object returned by the above `getInfo` method, and pass it to the `extractLegacySupportFromOldGetInfo` function like so:

 ```ts